 If you are studying at USA on a student visa, there is a special program to enable you to work in the USA in an internship while you are enrolled at the University.
 The purpose of an internship is for students to gain valuable job experience in their field of study while still at University, by working at a company doing work or research which is directly related to the student’s field of study.
 The program is based on the US Immigration rules for obtaining a new, work-authorized I-20 visa.
 This is separate from any employment an international student may find on campus.
 To fully understand the program, please attend a presentation made to students by the UIC Office of International Services.
 Get to know the OIS website for important information about meetings, workshops, activities, etc.

-When filling out your CPT forms for Fall 2017, on Page 3 (Filled out by employer) the start date cannot be before August 28th and the end date cannot be after December 15th.
+When filling out your CPT forms for Spring 2018, on Page 3 (Filled out by employer) the start date cannot be before January 15th and the end date cannot be after May 11th.
 If you would like to work over the Winter break and your employer allows it, contact the ECC for further details.

 The program for internships is titled CPT (Curricular Practical Training).

 - Approval is given on CPT student applications by the Engineering Career Center (ECC) only; no other department within the College of Engineering gives approval on your CPT application.
 On the new CPT form, it is printed that for ENGR students, the ECC is the department that must sign, even though you will see that other colleges on campus have their department heads or coordinators sign.
 Each unit on campus is different.
 The ECC office tracks all CPT applications, approvals by OIS, registration for the required zero-credit course you must take, the things you must do to pass that course, and also gives you your grade in the course.